gifale95/BERG/source/tutorials/Adding_New_Models_to_Berg.rst

 Uploading Your Model Weights
 ===========================

-After implementing and testing your model, the final step is to upload the trained weights and associated metadata so that others can use your model through NEST.
+After implementing and testing your model, the final step is to upload the trained weights and associated metadata so that others can use your model through BERG.

-Step 1: Follow the NEST Directory Structure
+Step 1: Follow the BERG Directory Structure
 ------------------------------------------

-Please organize your files following the official NEST dataset structure, as described in the `NEST documentation <https://neural-encoding-simulation-toolkit.readthedocs.io/en/latest/data_storage.html#nest-dataset-structure>`_:
+Please organize your files following the official BERG dataset structure, as described in the `BERG documentation <https://brain-encoding-response-generator.readthedocs.io/en/latest/data_storage.html#berg-dataset-structure>`_:

 .. code-block:: text

-    neural-encoding-simulation-toolkit/
+    brain-encoding-response-generator/
     ├── encoding_models/
     │   ├── modality-{modality}/
     │   │   ├── train_dataset-{dataset}/